-The Program Director (PD) will be required to submit the PTL Enrollment EF Form, directly to the Medical Board of California (MBC) to verify that the resident is enrolled in an ACGME-accredited program.
-Once the PTL is issued, the PD must notify the MBC within 30 days of any status changes that would affect the resident's anticipated end date of the program, such as transfers to another program, termination, resignation, placement on probation and/or completion of remediation, or a leave of absence.
+The Program Director (PD) will be required to submit the PTL Enrollment EF Form, directly to the MBC to verify that the trainee is enrolled in an ACGME-accredited program.
+Once the PTL is issued, the PD must notify the MBC within 30 days of any status changes that would affect the trainee's anticipated end date of the program, such as transfers to another program, termination, resignation, placement on probation and/or completion of remediation, or a leave of absence.